 Quick Dissolve Tablets

-Each white, circular tablet contains loperamide HCl 2 mg.
+Each white, circular tablet contains 2 mg of loperamide HCl.
 Nonmedicinal ingredients: aspartame, flavour, gelatin, mannitol, and sodium bicarbonate.
 This medication contains phenylalanine.
 It does not contain bisulfites, gluten, lactose, or tartrazine.

-Each 15 mL of opaque green oral solution with a mint odour contains loperamide HCl 2 mg.
+Each 15 mL of opaque green oral solution with a mint odour contains 2 mg of loperamide HCl.
 Nonmedicinal ingredients: carboxymethylcellulose sodium, cellulose, citric acid, D&C Yellow No. 10, dimethyl siloxane, FD&C Blue No. 1, flavour, glycerin, methylcellulose, propylene glycol, purified water, simethicone, sodium benzoate, sorbic acid, sucralose, titanium dioxide, and xanthan gum.

-Each liquid filled, clear blue coloured, oval-shaped, non-printed capsule contains loperamide hydrochloride 2 mg.
+Each liquid filled, clear blue-coloured, oval-shaped, non-printed capsule contains 2 mg of loperamide hydrochloride.
 Nonmedicinal ingredients: FD&C Blue No. 1, gelatin, glycerol, propylene glycol, propylene glycol monocaprylate, soya lecithin, triglycerides and water.

 How should I use this medication?